Mreggsoup/C-/lessdiskspaceforu/readme.md

-if you want to compile the source code open your command prompt(windows) or termainl(linux) and type in: g++ -o main main.cpp then to run it on windows wither type in main or main.exe for linux type in ./main
+if you want to compile the source code open your command prompt(windows) or termainl(linux) and type in: g++ -o main main.cpp then to run it on windows either type in main or main.exe for linux type in ./main